The Tracker (2002 film): Reception

 Film critic Roger Ebert gave the film three-and-a-half stars out of four calling the film "haunting" and the performances "powerful".
 David Stratton described the film as "remarkable".
 Walter Addiego of the San Francisco Chronicle wrote "See the film mainly for the quiet and powerful work of Gulpilil in the title role".
 Slant Magazine's Jay Antani was quoted saying "The Tracker is the first significant movie to find its way into American theaters in 2005".

+Jane Lydon of the University of Western Australia wrote critically of the film in 2004, saying that as an allegory to frontier violence it simplifies Australian history by constructing a "manichaean opposition between the brutal white trooper and his saintly Aboriginal victim."
+She also argued that "in representing colonialism as an 'old, unhappy, far-off thing', [The Tracker] ultimately releases us, modern Australian viewers, from responsibility to acknowledge the larger, and continuing effects of colonization in our own time’".

 Awards and nominations

 Soundtrack

 A Soundtrack was released in August 2002.
-The album is credited to Australian musician Archie Roach.
+The album is credited to Australian musician Archie Roach on vocals.
+The songs and music were composed by Graham Tardif.
 The soundtrack won best soundtrack at the 2002 Film Critics Circle of Australia.